 - At what levels should the monitoring software send an alert

-- What requirements are needed for the logs e.g. the amount of servers/desktops deployed and by who?
-The amount of attempted non authorised logons to the service
+- What requirements are needed for the logs e.g. the number of servers/desktops deployed and by who?
+The amount of attempted non authorised logins to the service

 - The safe amount of free disk space and at what point the alerts should be sent

-- The backup routine and the amount of backups that are taken.
+- The backup routine and the number of backups that are taken.

 - A disaster recovery plan for the service, does it require one or is this service going be seen as not a primary system in the event of failure

 REVEIW: – This is really unto the processes and procedures that should already be in place and when installing something as monumental as this then those processes and procedures need to be looked at again and amendments made, especially with the network changes that are going to be made.